 B.A. in Spanish

-Students interested in declaring the B.A. in Spanish should contact the Department of Modern and Classical Language Studies, where advising is mandatory.
+Students interested in declaring a B.A. in Spanish should contact the Department of Modern and Classical Language Studies, where advising is mandatory.

 ALL MCLS MINORS AND MAJORS MUST CONSULT AN MCLS ADVISOR EACH SEMESTER.

 ALL UPPER-DIVISION COURSES ARE RESTRICTED.
 ALL STUDENTS REQUIRE A PERMIT FROM AN MCLS ADVISOR TO ENROLL IN SUCH COURSES.